 This is the Oil to Use in a 4-Cycle String Trimmer

 String trimmers that run 4-cycle (4-stage) engines have a fill port for engine oil and a fill port for gasoline.
 Never mix oil and fuel together for a 4-cycle engine.
 Also, never use 2-cycle oil in a 4-cycle string trimmer.
-A good engine oil is required.
+Good engine oil is required.

 Oil is required to keep the engine components lubricated.
 When the wrong type or not enough oil is used, friction can build in the engine and overheat causing your string trimmer not to start and possibly ruin the engine.